StealthStuff/danieldrazhi/README.md

 privacy intrusions from highly capable adversaries using sophisticated surveillance methods.

-# 2. Building a house with comprehensive protection against acoustic, electromagnetic, and vibration-based surveillance.
+# 2. Constructing a building with comprehensive protection against acoustic, electromagnetic, and vibration-based surveillance.

 ## 1. Site Selection and Initial Planning